Data-Visualization-Berlin/manifesto/README.md

 You should be willing to learn several languages, but still stick to one in order to allow everyone to understand

+#### This is a place for sharing

+This means we don't have any reason to hide anything produced for this group by its members.
+If we will collect some software, it will be free software.
+This applies to icons, guides, videos, and all deliverables.